Photo: Aspen Institute

 Doctor of Law (J.D.)

-Recognized for achievement in Foreign and Comparative Law
+Parker School Recognition of Achievement in Foreign and Comparative Law

 -